kuro-shiv/Web_Frontend/README.md

 ## 📁 Featured Projects

-Here are some of the key projects included or linked from this repository:
+Here are some of the key projects included or linked from this repository.
+More projects will be added as the collection expands!

 ### 1. [💼 AMRR TechSols - Internship Project](https://github.com/kuro-shiv/AMRR-TechSols)
 - **Description**: Task-based assignment for an internship involving item listing, modal-based detail views, and dynamic form handling.